coreos/docs/os/install-debugging-tools.md

 # Install Debugging Tools

 You can use common debugging tools like tcpdump or strace with Toolbox.
-Using the filesystem of a specified docker container Toolbox will launch a container with full system privileges including access to system PIDs, network interfaces and other global information.
+Using the filesystem of a specified Docker container Toolbox will launch a container with full system privileges including access to system PIDs, network interfaces and other global information.
 Inside of the toolbox, the machine's filesystem is mounted to `/media/root`.

 ## Quick Debugging

-By default, Toolbox uses the stock Fedora docker container.
+By default, Toolbox uses the stock Fedora Docker container.
 To start using it, simply run:

 ```sh
 /usr/bin/toolbox